-- 2. Miller Analogy Test (MAT) Minimum Score 350 - 3.
-Passing score on the edTPA assessment - 3.
-For students admitted with provisions, an interview may be required. - Pursuant to the law, each program is entitled to exempt a student from these admission requirements based on the exempted student's demonstrated potential to positively contribute to the teaching field.
+- 1. Undergraduate GPA of 3.0 - 2.
+For students admitted with provisions, an interview may be required. - 3.
+Pursuant to the law, each program is entitled to exempt a student from these admission requirements based on the exempted student's demonstrated potential to positively contribute to the teaching field.